 - a.
-One member of the Council of Westlock County (voting members); - b.
-One member of the Council of the Summer Village of Larkspur (voting members); - c.
+One member of the Council of Westlock County being the local Division Councillor or their designate (voting members); - b.
+One member of the Council of the Summer Village of Larkspur or their designate (voting members); - c.
 The Chief Administrative Officer of Westlock County, or their designate (non-voting member);